zhangliang07/Stock-Learning/README.md

 Firstly it should be a convex function.
 Secondly it approaches the minimum along your desired direction or at your desired point.
 Thirdly it covers the input domain of your usage.

+For reinforcement learning, it's necessary to add random actions to avoid local convergence.